ftsogr/gitlab-aws-deployment/README.md

 - No secrets are hardcoded — use variables or secret managers.
 - You can extend this repo with Vault, ACM, or SSM Parameter Store for secure secret handling.
+- IAM Roles for EC2 Instances: Currently, the GitLab EC2 instance accesses AWS resources using static credentials.
+It's recommended to assign an IAM role to the EC2 instance with the necessary permissions.
+This approach eliminates the need for hardcoded credentials and leverages AWS's temporary security credentials, enhancing security.
+- Implement OpenID Connect (OIDC) for GitLab CI/CD: Instead of storing AWS credentials in GitLab CI/CD variables, consider configuring OIDC between GitLab and AWS.
+This setup allows GitLab to assume roles in AWS securely, reducing the risk associated with long-lived credentials.

 ---